SudhAnshuRanjan149/Interview-2025/13_Docker/00_Notes/docker.md

 **Typical flow:**
 - User runs a `docker` command → client calls daemon's API → daemon builds/runs containers and pulls/pushes images to registries.

+---

-### 5. What is a Dockerfile and what are its main instructions?
+### 5. What is a Dockerfile and what are its main instructions (FROM, RUN, COPY, ADD, CMD, ENTRYPOINT, EXPOSE)?

 **Dockerfile:**
 - A text file containing instructions to build a Docker image step by step.